Italian Sausage, Cooked lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Italian Sausage, Cooked?

-The lysine-arginine ratio of Italian Sausage, Cooked is 1.29.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Italian Sausage, Cooked is 1.29, calculated from 1522.39mg lysine and 1182.09mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Top Pick